 This update to the Zoning Ordinance and Zoning Map, along with minor updates to other sections of the Municipal Code and technical amendments to the General Plan 2040, have been developed based on the City's recently adopted General Plan 2040.
 The draft Zoning Ordinance and Zoning Map comprehensively updates the existing Zoning Ordinance and Zoning Map into a current, more user-friendly document that provides a logical and organized framework, implements the policies of the General Plan 2040, brings the code into conformance with the applicable regulations from federal/state laws that governs land use, and provides for more streamlined permit processing under clear procedures.
-In addition, the new Zoning Ordinance generally continues the prior framework and standards from the current Zoning Ordinance, except for changes to address general plan policy changes or new state/federal laws.
+In addition, the new Zoning Ordinance, except for changes to address general plan policy changes or new state/federal laws.